myoungerman/AzureMediaServicesEventstoLogAnalytics/README.md

 1. In the **Resource Type** list, select _Microsoft.Media.MediaServices_.

 1. In the **Event Type Item** list, select _Microsoft.Media.LiveEventEncoderConnected_, then select **Add new item** to create a new blank item.
-Create an item for each event that begins with _Microsoft.Media.LiveEvent_ in the list.
+Since we want to track livestream events, create an item for each event that begins with _Microsoft.Media.LiveEvent_.
+The finished list should have 9 items total, one item for each livestream event.

 1. Below the **When a resource event occurs** window, select **+ New Step**.
 The **Choose an operation** window will appear.